JLoya900/Social-Network-API/README.md

 ## Contributing

-Author is Joaquin Loya here are some more of my repositories: https://github.com/JLoya900
+Author is Joaquin Loya with help from Ben Hu, both students from the UCLA extension coding bootcamp.
+Here are some more of my repositories: https://github.com/JLoya900

 ## Questions